jmjf/misc-docs/Ubuntu/Installing-LAMP.md

 `ls /mnt/www`

 Now that the mount is created and working, I link /var/www to it.

 WARNING: The following will delete all files in /var/www.
 If you've just installed Apache, all you're losing is the default index.html.
-If you have anything that matters there, copy it somewhere save before running these commands.
+If you have anything that matters there, copy it somewhere else before running these commands.

 `sudo rm -R /var/www/*`